 Ancient Human Footprints Were Discovered Among Thousands Of Fossils At White Sands National Park In New Mexico

-Footprints are a familiar sight across the glistening dunes at White Sands National Park.
+Are you looking for a national park to visit in New Mexico for ancient history?
+Well, footprints and fossils are familiar sights across the glistening dunes at White Sands National Park.
 Human and animal tracks mark hiking trails, the explorations of curious tourists, and treks across the arid environment to food and water sources.

 If you’re planning a visit to this incredible national park, there’s no better time to visit than during National Park Week.
 Learn all about this celebration of America’s great outdoors — including fee-free days throughout the year!

 Have you been to White Sands National Park?
 If so, we’d love to see your photos and hear about your experience there.
 You can find details about the park, these human footprints, and other interesting fossils on the official park website, as well as on its Facebook page.

 These footprints aren’t the only fascinating recent finds in New Mexico.
 The fossilized remains of a carnivorous dinosaur were found in the Bisti/De-Na-Zin Wilderness, a quicker and stronger version of its velociraptor ancestor.
 Read more about this unique find in New Mexico’s Badlands.

 More to Explore

 National park to visit in New Mexico

 Why should I visit Carlsbad Caverns?

 Carlsbad Caverns is located at the southern end of New Mexico, just above the northwest border of Texas.
 Infamous Roswell, NM is about an hour and 40 minutes north.
 A National Park and UNESCO World Heritage Site, Carlsbad Caverns is named after the over 100 caves dotted all over the property.
 It’s also one of the few cavern destinations in the country where you can embark upon a self-guided tour.